Samwei1/autism-related-behavior/README.md

 There are some feature extractors that you can use
 1. EfficientNet (Remember to install EfficientNet package)
 2. MobileNet (Aleardy in this repository).
 This package is from https://github.com/d-li14/mobilenetv3.pytorch.
+3. RGB stream I3D.
+Due to license issues, you need to download by yourself and put this package under `extractor_models`.
+And you can use `i3d_extractor.py` to extract features.

 ### Training
 #### with iamge features